 This implies that a 155-pound female focused on weight loss must aim for no more than 1.5 extra pounds weekly to decrease the threat of muscle mass loss.
 A 170-pound male attempting to gain weight must similarly aim for no greater than 1.7 extra pounds each week to minimize fat gain.

 With these details in mind, make adjustments of 300-500 calories as soon as your weight management has been delayed to keep you on track for your goal weight.
 Most of the time, the best approach is to keep protein consumption the same (if sufficient) and adjust carbs and fat to help you tweak your numbers.

 IIFYM isn’t a set-in-stone system like Atkins or Weight Watchers.
 It’s an individual approach that’s exploded in the online age, and as such, there are numerous methods to approach it as there are foods in the store.

 Sure, you can slip into analysis paralysis.
 However, this method is meant to be satisfying!
-Remember that, and keep in mind to be sincere and track consistently, and you’re set for success.
+Remember to be sincere and track consistently, and you’re set for success.